davidm-glitch/home-assistant-eheim-digital/README.md

 Install pyscript from HACS

 ### Step 3
-Adjust config.yaml of the eheim_digital folder.
+Adjust configuration part of the eheim_digital.py file.

 ### Step 4
 Add this to your Home Assistant configuration.yaml